Take Command with Top Mobile Strategy Games

 Who says a full-sized strategy game won't fit on a small screen?
 Sid Meier's Civilization 6 is the latest in the premier 4x historical strategy game series, and it plays just fine on the latest iPhones and iPads (though for phones, you'll get your best results on larger screens like the ones on the iPhone XS and XS Max).
 You're tasked with leading one of Earth’s great civilizations from the Stone Age to the future.
 Explore the world, exploit its resources and develop your culture and sciences while carefully balancing your military and diplomatic needs in this gripping strategy title, which includes a local multiplayer mode.
-The game lets you demo the first 60 turns for free, after that, you’ll need to make a in-app purchase for the rest of the game.
-(Normally, that's $60, but the price is currently cut to $25 to mark the game's iPhone debut.)
+The game lets you demo the first 60 turns for free, after that, you’ll need to make a $20 in-app purchase for the rest of the game.

 On the opposite end of the spectrum, Battle of Polytopia (Android, iOS) pares down the 4X (eXplore, eXpand, eXploit, eXterminate) genre of strategy games into a mobile-friendly format.
 Players take command of one of the game’s many tribes with the goal of racking up the highest score possible in 30 turns by exploring the map, developing their civilization, and dealing with neighbors.
 The game’s quick-playing mechanics and short time limit cuts out the fat from the 4X formula to provide a sleek and mobile-friendly strategy title that doesn’t skimp on strategic choices.
 The addition of asynchronous online multiplayer adds another wonderful layer of replayability to an excellent mobile strategy game.
 The game is free, with in-app purchases unlocking new tribes to play with.